 An indictment refers to the formal process of accusing an individual of committing a crime.
-An indictment is typically heard by a grand jury.
-During the indictment process, the grand jury is concerned solely with whether or not there is enough evidence to bring charges against the defendant.
-Therefore, it is not the job of the jury (during an indictment) to determine the guilt or innocence of the defendant.
+A grand jury typically hears an indictment.
+During the indictment process, the grand jury is concerned solely with whether there is enough evidence to bring charges against the defendant.
+Therefore, it is not the jury’s job (during an indictment) to determine the defendant’s guilt or innocence.

 The indictment process was, at one time, popularly used in many different countries; however, it is now used most commonly in the United States.
-Typically, indictments only occur as the result of a person being charged with a serious crime, usually a felony of some sort.
+Typically, indictments only occur due to a person being charged with a serious crime, usually a felony of some sort.
 Furthermore, the United States Constitution, under the Fifth Amendment, states that “No person shall be held to answer for a capital, or otherwise infamous crime, unless on presentment or indictment of a Grand Jury…”

 For information on serving legal papers, contact New York Process Service, call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers.